The Acceleration Fund

 The application process

-Throughout July and August project videos from the lead organisations selected at Stage one will be promoted to the sector, via our online channels to prospective partners.
+Videos from the lead organisations selected at Stage One will be promoted to the sector, via our online channels to prospective partners.
 Lead organisations and prospective partners can begin to co-produce business cases ready for submission at Stage two.

 • The track record and success of the Lead Organisation in delivering the project/service.